 ACES has started a new study series on the Dead Sea Scrolls.
 "In 1947, the discovery of the oldest copies of the Bible shook the religious world.
 They provided an unprecedented view of Jewish history, culture and religion from before and during the time of Jesus."
 Come join us for this informative study each Thursday at 6:00.

-New Sunday School Class Starts September 7: Beginning Sunday, September 7, a Kerygma Bible Study class will be held at 8:30 in the upstairs education wing.
+New Sunday School Class: A Kerygma Bible Study class has begun and is held at 8:30 in the upstairs education wing.
 Kerygma provides an intensive study on a variety of subjects, including the Bible, Liturgical Seasons, Music and Theology, etc. Our first course will be on the book of Matthew.
 It will last for fourteen weeks and will help us understand the particular perspective and teachings of that Gospel.